Life with the Samsung Odyssey G9 49″ Monitor – my review

 Drivers

-Windows initially identify the monitor as a standard plug and play monitor.
+Windows initially identified the monitor as a standard plug-and-play monitor.
 Fortunately, the drivers take care of that which can be found here.
 The Samsung page is a useful page for updated drivers, firmware updates and the like, although if you do update the firmware (I didn’t!), I’d follow the advice on this forum thread.

 Windows display settings - Windows will correctly identify the monitor when the driver is installed